hhvm/user-documentation/guides/hack/01-getting-started/03-starting-a-real-project.md

 ## Starting A Real Project

-Real projects generally aren't a single file in isolation; they tend to have dependencies such as the [Hack Standard Library], and various optional tools.
+Real projects generally aren't a single file in isolation; they tend to have dependencies such as the [TypeAssert](https://github.com/hhvm/type-assert), and various optional tools.

 A good starting point is to:
 - [install Composer]